Skip to main contentSkip to navigationSkip to search

 Key information

-- Transforming drug discovery and development, a traditionally slow, costly and inefficient process with a faster, more precise, and data-driven industrialized approach that on average delivers 3x the speed to clinical at half the cost of traditional pharma
+• Clinical-stage techbio company decoding biology to industrialize drug discovery and design novel therapeutics, delivering on average 3x the speed to clinical at half the cost of traditional pharma

 News in the quarter